stuartdd/goWebApp/README.md

 The value **LogData-->Path** is substituted with only the OS Environment variables.
 The resulting path are checked.

 The value **faviconIcoPath** is substituted with only the OS Environment variables.
-The resulting path are checked.
+The resulting file is checked.

+## Substitution at run time

 ### For Each User